 Menu

-Being a successful law practice owner requires a skillset entirely different from that of a good working attorney.
+Being a successful law practice owner requires a skill set entirely different from that of a good working attorney.
 Before passing the baton to one of your associates, you must ask yourself the following:

 Your answers to these questions will likely fall within one of the following categories: